Diaries are funny things. So many started, so many left, unfinished, before so much as a month has passed.

 For me, writing at the end of the day makes sense and fits my own natural rhythm.
 I change for bed, brush my teeth, set my alarm, read for a while, write my diary then put the lights out… it’s the very last thing I do and I feel odd if I don’t.

 So here’s a challenge for you if you’ve ever wished you could keep a diary going.
 Today’s the 8th of November.
 Choose a time of day that feels right to you and spend ten minutes writing your diary.
-If you can keep it up for a week, or two, and especially if you manage the whole month, you’re well on the way to forming a habit which will bring you lots of happiness!
+If you can keep it up for a week, or two, and especially if you manage the whole month, you’re well on the way to forming a habit that will bring you lots of happiness!
 Let us know how you get on – we’d love to hear!

 Wishing you unicorns and happiness,